News, Events & links

 upcoming special events

-• Sun., Feb.
-26 (1-5 PM): Beginner Wild Caving near Franklin WV; an afternoon of learning basic caving safety, underground navigation, and some elementary limestone geology; ages 12 and older (children and teens may attend unaccompanied, but their transportation must be provided by a parent or guardian); all technical gear is provided; a personal suggested clothing list, Medical Form/Participant Agreement, and driving directions to the activity meetup will be supplied by WILD GUYde Adventures after registration.
+• Sat., Feb.
+1 (1-5 PM): Parent-Kid Beginner Wild Caving near Bridgewater VA; a morning of learning basic caving safety, underground navigation, and some elementary limestone geology; children ages 7-11, and accompanied by a parent/guardian; all technical gear is provided; a personal suggested clothing list, Medical Form/Participant Agreement, and driving directions to the activity meetup will be supplied by WILD GUYde Adventures after registration.

 contact some of our fine friends for…